BTIP2024/write-seurat-object/README.md

 # write-seurat-object
-This package is for the creation of a seurat object from single cell RNA sequences files with the following file extensions: “.h5”, “.gz”, “.h5ad”, and “.loom”.
+This package is for the creation of a Seurat object from single-cell RNA sequences files with the following file extensions: “.h5”, “.gz”, “.h5ad”, and “.loom”.

-The steps can be implemented individually using the functions within these associated packages

 ## Installation
 The package can be installed using `devtools::install_github(“BTIP2024/write-seurat-object”)`